-I spent most of my time investigating ADSOs.
+I had a look at Open ODS Views and HANA CompositeProviders, but I spent most of my time investigating ADSOs.
 I was pleasantly surprised by the ADSO model templates, which simplify the modeling process.
 For a detailed read on ADSO functionality, you can have a look at my article here.

 ADSO modeling properties, the keyword is flexibility

 The first thing that I noticed when I started working with BW/4HANA was the Eclipse layout.
 Compared to the BW RSA1 transaction in SAP GUI, there’s remarkably less clutter.
 It would have been even better if they had replaced the old SAP GUI, but it’s an improvement nonetheless.
 Secondly, I saw that the Graphical Data Flow Modeler has become the central place to model data flows.
 No more modeling in RSA1!

 So what did we conclude after all our hard work and research?
 Alas, we did not make any epic discoveries.
 For the most part BW/4HANA is functionally the same as in BW 7.5.
 I would therefore advice customers to hold off investing in BW/4HANA until SAP has released a few feature packs and the product has matured.

 However, the future of BW/4HANA looks interesting.
 On the horizon we can see further integration with the SAP HANA native platform and Hadoop.
 It will be easier to expose data models to native HANA so that they can be used by SQL-based front-end tools.
 It will also soon be easier for data scientists to extract large volumes of unstructured data from Hadoop and run their algorithms on them.